edgardomortiz/Captus/docs/content/assembly/extract/options.md

 Minimum percetange of coverage of the reference sequence for a hit to be retained.
 Accepted values are any number between 0 and 100.

 This argument is optional, the default is **20**.
 ___
+### **`--dna_min_coverage`**
+Allow contigs with a minimum depth equal to the median depth divided by this number and a maximum depth equal to the median depth multipled by this number.
+This median depth is calculated only from the contigs with hits to the miscellaneous DNA reference targets.

+This argument is optional, the default is **10**.
+___
 ## *Assemblies clustering (MMSeqs2)*
 Most contigs in your assemblies will not contain hits to your references, that means that many potentially useful markers usually remain unused and unexplored.
 With this feature you can cluster your unused contigs across samples to find new markers that can complement your phylogenomic dataset.